bijaya-dulal/start_django/README.md

-This repo is for to learn the django.
+This repo is for -> to learn the django.
+Reference -> WScubetech youtube channel.